PotLock/docs/user-guides/apply-to-a-pot/README.md

 ### 1. Get a Project NEAR Account

-To begin, projects need to create a NEAR account, preferably using a named account that represents their organization (e.g., potlock.near).
+To begin, projects need to create a NEAR account, preferably using a named account that represents their organization (e.g., POTLOCK.near).
 It is recommended to have at least 1 NEAR (approximately $2-$4 depending on market rates) to save their on-chain profile and perform other necessary actions.
 If the project is new to the NEAR ecosystem, they can use a keypom.xyz link with 1 NEAR or create an account at [Meteor Wallet](https://wallet.meteorwallet.app/wallet) and request a transfer of funds.
 For support with this process, projects can join the [Potlock Community](https://potlock.org/community), where assistance with onboarding fees will be provided.

 ### 2. Apply to Project Registry